Nigoda

-In Jain cosmology, the Nigoda is a realm existing in which the lowest forms of invisible life reside in endless numbers, and without any hope of release by self-effort.
-Jain scriptures describe nigodas which are microorganisms living in large clusters, having only one sense, having a very short life and are said to pervade each and every part of universe, even in tissues of plants and flesh of animals.
-The Nigoda exists in contrast to the Supreme Abode, also located at the Siddhashila (top of the universe) where liberated souls exist in omnisciencent and eternal bliss.
-According to Jain tradition, it is said that when a human being achieves liberation (Moksha) or if a human would be born as a Nigoda due to karma, another from the Nigoda is given the potential of self-effort and hope.
-Nigoda belongs in the lowest class of Jiva (soul).
+Nigoda is a term used in Jain cosmology to denote the lowest forms of invisible life in the universe.
+Life-forms existent within the nigoda realm reside in endless numbers, having no hope of attaining moksha (liberation) through self-effort.
+Jain scriptures describe the nigoda as microorganisms living in large clusters, having a very short life span, and as pervading each and every part of universe, even in the tissues of plants and animals.
+Nigoda have only one sense, touch, and are in constant contrast to Siddhashila (top of the universe), the ultimate abode where liberated souls exist in omnisciencent and eternal bliss.
+According to Jain tradition, it is said that when a human being either attains liberation or is born within the nigoda realm due to karma, another from the nigoda is given the potential of self-effort and hope.
+Nigoda belong to the lowest class of jīva (soul).

 Characteristics

 The life in Nigoda is that of a sub-microscopic organism possessing only one sense, i.e., of touch.